 How Many Verbal Questions Are On The GMAT?

-The GMAT has 36 of these types of questions.
-They will rely on logic, grammar, and reading skills.
-For certain students, this may actually be the most difficult section of the exam, especially for students who struggle with English.
+The GMAT has 23 of these types of questions.
+They will rely on logic, and reading skills.
+For certain students, this may actually be the most difficult section of the exam, especially for ESL students and students who struggle with English.
+If that is the case, you may want to consider using a GMAT prep course to help you prepare for this section.

 GMAT Verbal Practice Questions